‘Winter is coming again!’

 Other activities and cold exposure

-Last winter I zoomed along the lanes near my rural home with the usual awareness of cold feet and safety as a cyclist, and of course wrote an article on the subject.
+I finally had to give up cycling due to an old knee injury so I no longer zoom along the lanes near my rural home.
+I recall all too well cold feet and safety as a cyclist, and of course wrote an article on the subject.
 However, there are numerous circumstances where we can find ourselves suffering from that freezing effect.
 Winter activities from sports to walking all require protection.
 Some of the hardiest people can be found wearing shorts all year round, indeed I had one patient who wore shorts for 365 days of the year.
 While feet might need to feel toastie, legs, trunk, and head are equally important to keep warm.

 Accelerating the cold effect with speed